solid/authorization-panel/proposals/LauncherApp.md

 # Launcher App

 The Launcher App is the most trusted App in the user's App ecosystem.
 When Alice installs the Launcher App on her server, it allows her to add Apps to a preferred App list, keeps keys for each App, and signs tokens or [HTTP Sig headers](https://github.com/solid/authentication-panel/blob/master/HttpSignature.md) for any App launched by the Launcher App in order to allow it to authenticate for a particular resource.
-As such it is at the center of Access Control and Authentication Logic in the browser.
+As such it is at the center of Access Change and Authentication Logic in the browser.

 In more detail, the App Launcher:
   * presents the various Apps a user likes to use in a user friendly way, makes it easy for a user to add new ones, and to launch them in a seperate frame.
   * For each App the user adds, it creates an AppID Document, containing an AppId that identifies the App instance as used by a particular user.
-  * If needed it maintains the link chain from the user's WebID document to it, to allow access control rules that require users to authenticate via their App.
+  * If needed it maintains the link chain from the user's WebID document to it, to allow access change rules that require users to authenticate via their App.
   * The AppID Document keeps metadata about the App:
 	  * an icon to display to the user
      * where the source code of the App is located, by linking to an App Manifest, which should contain additional information such as who built the App, the issue database for it, etc...